pnp/sp-dev-fx-webparts/samples/react-pnp-controls-list-view-fields/README.md

 ## Minimal Path to Awesome

 * clone this repo
-* move to right folder
+* From your command line, change your current directory to the directory containing this sample (`react-pnp-controls-list-view-fields`, located under `samples`)
 * in the command line run:
   * `npm install`
   * `gulp bundle --ship`